 Cosmic Energy and Bioenergy

 One main focus of the USPA is the existence of a cosmic energy or bioenergy, also called qi in Oriental medicine and prana in Ayurveda—associated with the biofield or life force.
 Energy may be mobilized with directed intention, which corresponds to the principle of ancient Eastern philosophy—“where mind goes, the qi flows.”
 Psychotronics devices may serve as resonators or conduits of a cosmic energy affecting living systems at a physical level.
 The biofield, the energy field of each organism, is also fundamental.

 Is this cosmic energy an aspect of science that has somehow been overlooked, or a new form of energy?
 We are taking a deeper look at the science of Nikola Tesla, among other pioneering scientists, who have been largely ignored.
 We are also revisiting the “aether” in physics that was displaced by a materialistic worldview, but may actually be the quintessence underlying physical reality, and the etheric body in radionics, to expand the scientific perspective.

-The theme of our 40th annual conference is, “Mind, Matter, and Aether: Applications to Radionics.”
-Recently I had a conversation with Dr. Jeffrey Mishlove about the event, which he produced into a short video Dr. Mishlove, a parapsychologist, who is also an invited speaker at our event, spoke with me about his upcoming presentation in another short video.
+The theme of our 40th annual conference was, “Mind, Matter, and Aether: Applications to Radionics.”
+I had a conversation with Dr. Jeffrey Mishlove about the event, which he produced into a short video Dr. Mishlove, a parapsychologist, who is also an invited speaker at our event, spoke with me about his upcoming presentation in another short video.

 Partnered Websites & Information Sources